-If you have a couple of months before you move, I strongly recommend that you start to crate train your pets.
+If you have a couple of months before you move, I strongly recommend that you start to crate train your pets with relocating with pets.
 Both dogs and cats can be crate or kennel trained.
 It is not punishment, and should not be used as punishment.
 If you can crate train an animal prior to moving, then they can safely be kept in the crate for short periods.
 This is not something that you can do overnight, it takes time but pets are smart!

 Crate training is the safest thing you can do for your pet.
 So when you are beginning your actual move process, your pets will feel secure and safe in their kennel or crate.
 Keep in mind, dogs are den animals and they will go in the crate on their own as they feel secure in this environment.
 I personally use crates not only in my house but in the automobile as well.